 Is CBD legal?
 Hemp-derived CBD products with less than 0.3% THC are legal federally but still illegal under some state laws.
 Cannabis-derived CBD products, on the other hand, are illegal federally but legal under some state laws.
 Check local legislation, especially when traveling.
 Also, keep in mind that the Food and Drug Administration (FDA) has not approved nonprescription CBD products, which may be inaccurately labeled.

 CBD is one of the many cannabinoids found in the cannabis plant.
 Another notable cannabinoid is delta-9-tetrahydrocannabinol (THC).
 THC is the compound responsible for the “high” that people may associate with cannabis.
 CBD alone will not cause a person to feel high.

 Different varieties of cannabis plants contain different levels of cannabinoids.
 Typically, hemp plants contain far more CBD and almost no THC, which is why most CBD oil comes from industrial hemp.

 Usually, manufacturers will use heat to extract CBD from the cannabis plant and mix it with a carrier oil to produce CBD oil.
 Others may use alcohol to create a CBD tincture.

 CBD oil comes in many different strengths, and people can utilize it in many different ways.
 For example, they can apply it directly to the skin, place a drop under their tongue, or add it to creams or lotions.

-The human body contains a complex network of neurotransmitters and cannabinoid receptors known as the endocannabinoid receptor system (ECS).
-Research suggests that cannabinoids and the ECS may play a role in many bodily processes and that the skin contains cannabinoid receptors.
+The human body contains a complex network of neurotransmitters and cannabinoid receptors known as the

 While sebum helps protect our skin, excessive sebum can also result in acne.
 The study indicates that CBD can prevent sebocytes from creating too much sebum.